Refund Abuse & Fraud Signals: Why Payment Platforms Terminate Non-Resident UK Companies

 1. Refund Velocity

-• Sudden spikes in refunds over a short period
+• A Sudden increase in refunds within a limited period

 • Speed and frequency matter more than intent